Rogelio de la Rosa: Diplomat and later years

 After retiring from the diplomatic corps, De la Rosa made his last foray into politics by unsuccessfully running in the 1984 Batasang Pambansa parliamentary election.
 Shortly before his death from a heart attack in 1986, he played one last acting role, in a guest spot on the popular drama anthology Coney Reyes on Camera.

+Personal life and death

 De la Rosa was married twice.
 His second wife, Lota Delgado, was a former leading lady of his in films.

 He was buried in Loyola Memorial Park in Marikina, beside his brother's grave.

+Death

+De la Rosa died of heart attack on November 26, 1986, at the age of 70 years old.